Positron Assistant

 Click on the chat robot icon in the sidebar, or run the Chat: Open Chat in Sidebar command in the Command Palette to open the chat.

-Positron Assistant’s Chat pane (in the Activity Panel by default) has access to your R and Python console session inputs/outputs, as well as in-memory objects and dataframes as available in the variables pane.
+Positron Assistant’s Chat pane (in the Activity Panel by default) has access to your R and Python console session inputs/outputs, as well as in-memory objects and dataframes as available in the Variables pane.
 Assistant can look at the Plots pane too, if instructed.
-The user can attach files via the @ icon or drag files as attachments to ask questions about specific files.

 Code generated by Assistant can be run in the Console, copied to the clipboard, or sent to the Editor via controls attached to code output blocks.